waimea-igdaikee/200-dtd-assessment/docs/development.md

 I showed my Mum the changes I made based on her feedback.
 She is very happy with how the website is progressing, and she had some more changes to me made:
 - [x] I would prefer if the circular buttons (radio buttons) were square like the buttons below (the square cancel / add buttons)
-- [] I would like a frangipani flower as my logo

 ### 2024-08-08